marshallward/f90nml/papers/joss/paper.md

 }
 ```
 The module supports all intrinsic data types, as well as user-defined types and
 multidimensional arrays.
-User-defined types are interpreted as hierarchical
+User-defined types are interpreted as a hierarchical
 tree of `Namelist`s.
 Multidimensional arrays are saved as nested lists of
 lists, with the most innermost lists corresponding to the first dimensional
-index.
-This reverses the index order in Python, but corresponds to the usual
+index in Fortran.
+This reverses the index order in Python, but corresponds to
-ordering in memory.
+the usual ordering in memory.

-`f90nml` also includes a `patch` feature, which allows one to modify the values
-of an existing namelist while retaining its comments or existing whitespace
-formatting.
-There is some limited ability to add or remove values during
-patching.

 Because a value's data type is assigned by the executable at runtime and is not
 specified in the namelist, the data type of each value must be inferred by the
-module, usually based on the strictest interpretation of the value.
+`Parser`, usually based on the strictest interpretation of the value.
 Weak
 typing rules within namelists, such as the optional use of string delimiters or
 the multiple representations of logical values, can lead to further ambiguity.
 `f90nml` provides various control flags to manage these cases.
 A truly